ss49919201/kimyou/application/README.md

 # Important information

 kimyou does not implement authentication.

-Recommend using Cloudflare Access for authentication.
+Use Cloudflare Access for authentication.

 # Getting started